-Our grassroots partners are paving the way for systemic change.
-Working with the government and business sectors, our partners are delivering powerful results and achieving new milestones in their fields.
+Our local partners are working across sectors and developing new alliances to deliver powerful results and achieve important milestones in their fields.
 Rather than seeing children as passive recipients of their services, our partners engage them as leaders and active citizens who can take charge of their own futures.

 LeapForWord / Pune, India